ONPARA Announces 2022 Junior Provincial Wheelchair Basketball Team

-Junior provincial team selected for the 2019-2020 season championship
+Junior provincial team selected for the 2022 National Championship

-The Ontario Para Network (ONPARA) is proud to formally announce the team selected to represent Ontario at the 2020 Junior East Regional Championship in Fredericton, New Brunswick.
+The Ontario Para Network (ONPARA) is proud to formally announce the team selected to represent Ontario at the 2022 Junior National Championship in Charlottetown, Prince Edward Island.

 The athletes named to Team Ontario are as follows: